flarum/docs/docs/extend/update-b14.md

   - `ConfigureModelDates` - Use the `Model` extender instead
   - `ConfigureModelDefaultAttributes` - Use the `Model` extender instead
   - `GetModelRelationship` - Use the `Model` extender instead
+  - `Console\Event\Configuring` - Use the `Console` extender instead
+  - `BioChanged` - User bio has not been a core feature for several releases